jasminajovanovic/ETL/README.md

 * Then we reduced the crime dataframe to two columns (Offense type and zip code).
 * Finally, we converted the zip codes in both tables from floats to integers.

+### Difficulties

+* There were several NaN values in the zip code columns for both data sets that were not displaying on our dataframes.
+We had to use (.isnull()) in order to identify and drop and NaN values.

 ### Database Creation Steps

 * The two datasets were combined using an inner join.